 Chick-Fil-A notes on their website that this sauce is “Our classic dipping sauce with notes of honey mustard and a smoky tang.”
 And it is!

 While going out to this restaurant is probably our preference (certainly the kids’ preference) its not always feasible.
 Timing, the availability for the restaurant to be open, finances – but that doesn’t mean that we cant enjoy the copycat culinary version of this infamous sauce that makes chicken next level.
-From dipping to drizzling, you will CRAVE this copycat Chick-Fil-A sauce once you learn not only easy it is to make, but how readily the ingredients are available in your home right now.
+From dipping to drizzling, you will CRAVE this copycat Chick-Fil-A sauce once you learn not only easy it is to make, but also how readily the ingredients are available in your home right now.
 Make sure to try it with Chicken Minis too – a copycat recipe with your favorite breakfast!!

 And while nothing can compare to the original, this comes pretty close!
 Double this recipe for a perfect party dipping sauce too!